Data Lake vs Data Warehouse

 The needs of big data organizations and the shortcomings of traditional solutions inspired James Dixon to pioneer the concept of the data lake in 2010.

-Dixon’s vision situated data lakes as a centralized repository where raw data could be stored in its native format, and aggregated and extracted into the data warehouse or data mart at query-time.
+Dixon’s vision situated data lakes as a centralized repository where raw data could be stored in its native format and aggregated and extracted into the data warehouse or data mart at query-time.
 This would allow users to perform standard BI queries, or experiment with novel queries to uncover novel use cases for enterprise data.
-Queries could be fed into downstream data warehouses or analytical systems to drive insights.
+Queries could be fed into downstream data warehouses or analytical systems to drive insights for decision-makers.

 Public cloud service providers have provided the most cost-effective infrastructure for data lake storage, with solutions like Amazon S3, Microsoft Azure Lake Data Store (ADLS), and Google Cloud Storage (GCS).